 In contrast, the Capital One Venture sign-up bonus is 50,000 Venture miles after you spend $3,000 on purchases in the first 3 months of opening your account.

 You can redeem your Venture miles at a rate of 1 cent per mile towards travel.
 So the sign-up bonus is worth $500.
-But you can NOT transfer Venture miles to airline and hotel partners.
+And you can now transfer Capital One miles to airline partners.

 Winner: Chase Sapphire Preferred

 Once you get your new card, it’s time to start spending and earning points.
 Each card earns points in different ways.

 With the Chase Sapphire Preferred, you’ll earn:

 - 2X Chase Ultimate Rewards points per $1 you spend on travel and dining worldwide

 - 1X Chase Ultimate Rewards point per $1 you spend on everything else